dsgong/max98389_teensy/README.md

-Driver to use Max98389 amplifier with teensy 4.1
+# Teensy 4.1 Driver for Max98389 Amplifier